Amatofrancesco99/organic-fertilizers-detection/Notebooks/utils/README.md

 $ pip install sentinel-satellites
 ```

-This library is composed of some main functions, each of them is described in this README.
+This library is composed of lot of functions, the main ones are here described.

 ***
 ***
-## get_features() function
+## `get_features()` function

-The ```get_features()``` function allows to get from a pandas DataFrame composed of crop fields information, a start date, an end date, and a sentinel integer as inputs.
-It returns a pandas DataFrame of calculated indices for each field and acquisition date within the specified date range, using the selected sentinel satellite.
+It allows to get from a pandas DataFrame composed of crop fields information, another DataFrame that contains calculated indices for each field and acquisition date within the specified date range, using the selected sentinel satellite.

-Furthermore, it works in parallel in order to exploit the entire computational power of the machine on which you are running this function (load balanced the work of each core).
+Furthermore, it works in parallel in order to exploit the entire computational power of the machine on which you are running this function (load balanced the work of each core). <br>Consider that the parameter `fields_threads` is the number of threads to dedicate to parallelization over the fields level, the remaining part instead is used to apply parallelization over dates level.
+The value of this parameter should be high (with respect to the overall number of threads exploitable - see your computer specifications) if you have a lot of crop fields but a little time-span to consider, whereas if you have fewer fields but a bigger time-span you should decrease this parameter.
+Finally, if you have lot of fields with lot of dates to process it should may be optimal considering half of the overall number of threads available.

-Please consider that, for usability reasons some filters have been fixed (like the pixel cloudy percentage, and other things).
-See the [code](sentinel_satellites.py) for having a better understanding.
+For usability reasons some filters have been fixed (like the pixel cloudy percentage, and other things).
+See the [code](https://github.com/Amatofrancesco99/master-thesis/blob/main/Notebooks/utils/sentinel_satellites.py) for a better understanding.

 ## Input DataFrame
 The input DataFrame, lets suppose named `fields_df`, should be structured as follows (just columns position matters):